 Day 13 Friday: Hike to Humantay Lake

-You will be picked up early in the morning to travel 2 hours by bus to arrive at the beautiful town of Mollepata located at 2900 meters above sea level. weekdays arrival we will have between 40 minutes to an hour to enjoy the tranquility and peace of this place.
+You will be picked up early in the morning from plaza de armas de Cusco to travel 02 hours by bus to arrive at the beautiful town of Mollepata located at 2900 meters above sea level. weekdays arrival we will have between 40 minutes to an hour to enjoy the tranquillity and peace of this place.
 Then, we will walk back to Soraypampa (an hour of descent approx.) to take the bus to have lunch in Mollepata.
 After lunch, you will be back to Cusco.

 1. - Cusco is a Catholic city, so there will be local festivals during the months of May till July.